pyccel.ast.cwrapper module#

 module_def_name (str) – The name of the structure which defined the module.

-- property module_def_name#
+- property module_def_nameView on GitHub#

 Get the name of the structure which defined the module.